Writing Melodies (proggression, scales etc)

 Two great tools!
 I use that chart pretty much every time I make a beat.
 Read up on jazz voicings and inversions too.

-- ras dude, James Frank. and Tastik BEATS like this
+- ras dude, James Frank., Tastik BEATS and 1 other like this

 0 user(s) are reading this topic